ourownstory/neural_prophet/CONTRIBUTING.md

 5. Commit and push changes to branch `gh-pages`.
 Changes should be reflected instantly on the [documentation website](http://www.neuralprophet.com).

+## Typing

+We try to use type annotations across the project to improve code readability and maintainability.

+Please follow the official python recommendations for [type hints](https://docs.python.org/3/library/typing.html) and [PEP-484](https://peps.python.org/pep-0484/).

 ## Testing and Code Coverage

 We are using `PyTest` to run tests within our projects.
 All tests can be found in `tests/` directory.